RobWilsonTas/QGIS_Huge_Image_Clip/README.md

 This script takes advantage of being able to easily make multithread calls of gdalwarp from pyqgis

-I kid you not, my image went from taking more than a weekend to clip, to only taking about an hour
+I kid you not, my image went from taking more than a weekend to clip, to only taking about 1.5 hours